 Oracle visited my campus for Server Technology Role recently.
-Selection process involved total of 4 rounds.
+The selection process involved a total of 4 rounds.
 1 Written + 3 Interview Rounds.

-Written round was an online MCQ round for 107 minutes.
-Exam was mainly divided into 5 sections:
+The written round was an online MCQ round for 107 minutes.
+The exam was mainly divided into 5 sections:

 • Computer Science Knowledge • Coding skills

-Aptitude section contained questions from arithmetic’s, logical & verbal reasoning.
+The aptitude section contained questions from arithmetic, logical & verbal reasoning.

-Coding skills section contained a subsection of code snippets in which we had to predict the output or choose the right code snippet which shall go into the blank space given in questions and sub-section of flow-chart where a problem was defined first in words then through a flow chart.
-Some boxes of flowchart were blank and we had to choose the right option which would go into blank boxes.
+The coding skills section contained a subsection of code snippets in which we had to predict the output or choose the right code snippet which shall go into the blank space given in questions and a sub-section of flow-chart where a problem was defined first in words then through a flow chart.
+Some boxes of flowcharts were blank and we had to choose the right option which would go into blank boxes.

-This round required a sharp presence of mind and fast speed because each section was timed and questions were more in number hence you need to solve them as fast as we can.
+This round required a sharp presence of mind and fast speed because each section was timed and questions were more in number hence you need to solve them as fast as you can.

 Interview Round 1:

-This was more of a theoretical and OOPS based round.
-Interviewer started with my introduction.
+This was more of a theoretical and OOPS-based round.
+The interviewer started with my introduction.
 Then he quickly moved on to oops:

 • What are some features of C++ you like(I had mentioned C++ in my resume)?